harishraisinghani/codingtweens/session1/README.md

 other_variable = 6
 ```

+* Note the variable name - it is NOT in quotes.

+* Also the convention in Python is to use all lowercase when creating your variable names.

 > In your code editor this time, create a variable called `age` with a value equal to your age.

 > Then, write a `print()` command which will print your `age` variable.